craftercms/docs/source/.new-ia/by-role/developer/index.rst

 **Define Content**

-To get started with content modeling, read: :ref:`content-modeling`.
+To get started with content modeling, read: :ref:`newIa-content-modeling`.

 **Retrieve Content**

-To get started with content access/APIs, read: :ref:`crafter-engine`.
+To get started with content access/APIs, read: :ref:`newIa-crafter-engine`.

 In depth concepts and guides follow.